Offices are closed from December 24th to January 2nd. For 24hr service for contract customers call our normal number 01865 782444.

 2. Assist in preventing emergencies by actively monitoring the fire safety measures (alarms, fire exits etc)

-3. Be familiar with all emergency escape routes in their designated area.
+3. Be familiar with all emergency escape routes and fire doors in their designated area.

 4. Raise staff awareness about the fire hazards in the workplace and what to do in an emergency